spotwatchllc/parking-dash/nextjs-dashboard/backend/README.md

 ---

+## 2. Setup the environment variables
+1. Setup the environment variables according to the ones in .env.example

-## 2. Run Your Local Python Webhook Server
+## 3. Run Your Local Python Webhook Server

 Ensure your webhook service is running locally on port `8000` (or your chosen port).
 For example: